lukasz-strama/solaray-3d/README.md

-# Solar System Simulation (N-Body RK4)
+# Solar System Simulation 3D (N-Body RK4)

-Educational project designed to explore numerical integration methods and astrophysical concepts in a 2D environment.
+Educational project designed to explore numerical integration methods and astrophysical concepts in a fully interactive 3D environment.
 It is not a scientifically accurate simulator of the real solar system, but rather a sandbox for visualizing mathematical models of gravity, orbital mechanics, and celestial phenomena.
 Made also to learn `raylib`.
+2D version [here](github.com/lukasz-strama/solaray).

 ![Program Demo](demo.gif)